-The most popular route travels between Vancouver and Banff on a 2-day trip, with a night spent in the picturesque town of Kamloops.
+The most popular route travels between Vancouver and Banff National Park on a 2-day trip, with a night spent in the picturesque town of Kamloops.

 During the day guests relax in pure luxury, sipping on fine wines, tasting award-winning cuisine and staring majestically at the panoramic views found beyond the Glass Dome Ceilings of Rocky Mountaineer’s GoldLeaf Service.

-In recent years the company have added a number of other routes, including to Banff and Jasper National Parks and even into the United States, but it’s near-impossible to beat the iconic First Passage to the West itinerary.
+In recent years the company have added a number of other routes, including to Banff National Park and Jasper National Park and even into the United States, but it’s near-impossible to beat the iconic First Passage to the West itinerary.

 Travelling on Rocky Mountaineer is truly one of the greatest things to do in Canada, and by booking well in advance you can also add other adventures such as sailing the Inside Passage onto your trip.

 You can read all about our own experience of travelling onboard Rocky Mountaineer here.